flame-engine/flame/doc/components.md

 This creates a static background, if you want a moving parallax (which is the whole point of a parallax), you can do it in a few different ways depending on how fine grained you want to set the settings for each layer.
-They simplest way set is to set the named optional parameters `baseVelocity` and `velocityMultiplierDelta` in the `load` helper function.
+They simplest way is to set the named optional parameters `baseVelocity` and `velocityMultiplierDelta` in the `load` helper function.

 For example if you want to move your background images along the X-axis with a faster speed the